 Based on theoretical arguments, Perfettini and Avouac (2004) suggest that if afterslip is driving the generation of aftershocks, we should expect a similar time evolution between the cumulative number of aftershocks and the cumulative afterslip.
 Their analysis assumes that the deformation from aftershocks should be small compared to that of afterslip and that steady-state is reached, and both criteria seem to be met here.
-But, the fact that we do not observe such relationship is not incompatible with the fact that afterslip drives aftershocks even just after the mainshock.
+But, the fact that we do not observe such relationship is not incompatible

+- 260 with the fact that afterslip drives aftershocks even just after the mainshock.
 For instance, following the Parkfield Earthquake in California, Savage (2007) have shown that there could be a deviation from that expected relationship, especially at the beginning of the post-seismic sequence, even when hypothesizing that afterslip drives aftershocks.
-The way aftershocks respond to stress changes may be quite more complex, especially when considering the full rate-and-state friction law (e.g., Dieterich, 1994; Kaneko and Lapusta, 2008; Helmstetter and Shaw, 2009).
-It is also possible that very early aftershocks are triggered by the mainshock static stress changes and that it is only later that afterslip starts to drive aftershocks (Perfettini et al., 2018a).
+The way aftershocks respond to stress changes may be quite complex, especially when considering the full rate-and-state friction law (e.g., Dieterich, 1994; Kaneko and Lapusta, 2008; Helmstetter and Shaw, 2009).
+It is also possible that very early aftershocks are triggered by the - 265 mainshock static stress changes and that it is only later that afterslip starts to drive aftershocks (Perfettini et al., 2018a).
 Other processes could also be candidates as the driving mechanism for aftershock generation (e.g., fluid flow, Miller, 2020).
-We also cannot rule out the fact that the earthquake catalog might still be incomplete thus missing aftershocks at the very early stage of the post-seismic phase.

-To summarize, we find here that post-seismic slip can arise from distinct frictional properties on the fault.
-To the south, slip is essentially seismic, which can be usually associated to a velocity-weakening regime under the rate-and-state friction law framework.
+We also cannot rule out the fact that the earthquake catalog might still be incomplete thus missing aftershocks at the very early stage of the post-seismic phase. - To summarize, we find here that post-seismic slip can arise from distinct frictional properties on the fault.
+To the south, slip 270 is essentially seismic, which can be usually associated to a velocity-weakening regime under the rate-and-state friction law framework.
 Instead, to the north, slip is almost purely aseismic, which is more inline with a velocity-strengthening regime.
 We can hypothesize regarding the causes of that bimodal behavior.
 For instance, Poli et al. (2017) suggest that fracture zones enclose the mainshock rupture area favoring fluids circulation at these places.
 Differences in the pore-fluid pressure between the north and the south could be why we observe distinct behaviors.
-We also find that the southern patch is associated with a high coupling of the plate interface while the one to the north is at a transition zone between high and low coupling (Métois et al., 2013).
+The nature of the plate interface could also be invoked to - 275 explain the bimodal behavior of afterslip.
+For instance, Comte et al. (2019) provide evidences of strong lithological contrast at the region of the Illapel earthquake, likely explained by materials being dragged down by the erosive chilean margin.
+This could generate high variability of the plate interface roughness.
+Lange et al. (2016) also propose that plate interface rugosity plays a role at controlling the spatial pattern of longer term Illapel's aftershocks (the first 24 hours).
+Thus, roughness of the plate interface could explain the heterogeneity of the slip modes in this area.
+We also find that the southern patch is associated - 280 with a high coupling of the plate interface while the one to the north is at a transition zone between high and low coupling (Métois et al., 2014).
 This could explain why one region favors seismic slip (south) while the other favors aseismic slip (north).
-Still, the fact that we can very early-on suggest that the fault is divided into regions of distinct frictional properties can prove to be useful for forecasting the spatial pattern of aftershocks. when forecasting aftershocks using physics-based models.
+Still, the fact that we can very early-on suggest that the fault is divided into regions of distinct frictional properties can prove to be useful for forecasting the spatial pattern of aftershocks.